 - Even if he's prematurely aged into an old man, Solid Snake is capable of shooting a sawed-off one-handed in Metal Gear Solid 4: Guns of the Patriots.

-- The unlockable "Force-a-Nature" shotgun is a sawed-off par excellence - double-barrelled, cut down to just past the foregrip, and capable of unloading both barrels in a fraction of a second.
+- The unlockable "Force-a-Nature" shotgun is a sawed-off par excellence - double-barreled, cut down to just past the foregrip, and capable of unloading both barrels in a fraction of a second.
 The tradeoff is that you only get two shots before having to reload.

 - The later Soda Popper is sawed off even farther than that; it's barely longer than the soda can that replaced its foregrip.